chipsalliance/firrtl-spec/spec.md

 the current circuit.
 Only the ports and name of the externally defined module are specified in the circuit.
-An externally defined module may include, in order, an optional _defname_ which sets the name of the external module in the resulting Verilog and zero or more name--value _parameter_ statements.
+An externally defined module may include, in order, an optional _defname_ which sets the name of the external module in the resulting Verilog, zero or more name--value _parameter_ statements, and zero or more _ref_ statements indicating the resolved paths of the module's exported references.
 Each name--value parameter statement will result in a value being passed to the named parameter in the resulting Verilog.
+Every port or port sub-element of reference type must have exactly one `ref`{.firrtl} statement.

 An example of an externally defined module is: